Supporting a young person

 The enabling conversations toolkit

-This guide help the young person decide on, a safe and trusted person to talk to, an environment they feel secure in, and to think about little things to keep them grounded.
+This guide helps a young person decide on, a safe and trusted person to talk to, an environment they feel secure in, and to think about little things to keep them grounded.

-You are welcome to use these resources.
-Simply click to download the right resource for you:
+Simply click or tap to download the right resource for you:

-Enabling Conversations toolkit - printable, black and white version
+Enabling Conversations toolkit, printable, black and white version - click here

 If you need support now